 Richard has undertaken artistic research through National Dance Company Wales, Studio Wayne McGregor and Surf the Wave and is a former lead artist on PDSW’s Young Choreographers Programme.
 His professional training consisted of the Royal Ballet School's Associates program, Tring Park School and BA(Hons) from Rambert School.

-She is currently Touring & Projects Officer with National Dance Company Wales, and previously worked with Dublin Dance Festival, Kilkenny Arts Festival, The Abbey Theatre, National Theatre of Ireland, Youth Theatre Ireland, Laois Arts Office, BANBHA Theatre Company, Dunamaise Arts Centre, Dublin City Arts Office and Arts Council Ireland.
+She is currently Company Manager with Richard Chappell Dance, and has previously worked with National Dance Company Wales, Dublin Dance Festival, Kilkenny Arts Festival, The Abbey Theatre, National Theatre of Ireland, Youth Theatre Ireland, Laois Arts Office, BANBHA Theatre Company, Dunamaise Arts Centre, Dublin City Arts Office and Arts Council Ireland.

 Charlie completed the ‘Artist in Process’ professional training program at the Salzburg Experimental Academy of Dance (AT), majoring in choreography.
 He graduated with distinction from the Professional Dance Course at Tring Park School for the Performing Arts (UK), having commenced formal training at the Centre for Advanced Training, London Contemporary Dance School and was founding member of the English National Ballet Youth Company. .